jazeee/Esp8266LightPanel/README.md

 ### Hardware setup

 Until the chip boots, output pins can be floating.
+Avoiding GPIO-0 (D3), since it is used to indicate program flashing.
-The switch output is on pin D3.
+The switch output is on pin D4.
 This should be pulled down with a 10K resistor.
 The power button input is on D5.
 This should be pulled down with a 10K resistor.
 ![Pinout](./ESP8266-NodeMCU-kit-12-E-pinout-gpio-pin.png)